arshadrr/subreddit-archiver/README.md

 service.
 If you found this tool useful, you can [donate to pushshift.io](https://pushshift.io/donations/) as it makes this tool possible.

+⚠ (2/5/2023) Reddit has [revoked Pushshift's access](https://old.reddit.com/r/modnews/comments/134tjpe/reddit_data_api_update_changes_to_pushshift_access/) to it's API.
+The individual behind it [is working on resolving this](https://old.reddit.com/r/pushshift/comments/135cyzk/update_on_pushshift/).
+This tool will be unable to archive posts made since then.

 ## Installation

 Clone this repository